 - Strict no-logs policy for personal information

 NordVPN is a huge service provider.
-At more than 5,200 servers in 62 countries, they’re the industry’s biggest – and still growing.
+At more than 5,500 servers in 58 countries, they’re one of the industry’s biggest – and still growing.
 Combine NordVPN’s size with their speed and advanced features, and this provider is one of the most reliable services for accessing Netflix.
 A few of these advanced features include dedicated IP addresses – beating shared blacklists – and obfuscated servers – which hide the fact that you’re using a VPN.